 You can choose one of three Action for M.E. forums to access peer support and friendship:

-Our Parent Member's Forum is open to Action for M.E. members who are parents, carers and guardians of young people with M.E.
-As soon as your registration has been approved, you can log in using the boxes on the right.
+Our Parent Member's Forum is open to Action for M.E.
+Supporting Members who are parents, carers and guardians of young people with M.E.
+Click to register.

 If you're aged up to 19, you can join our young person's community for free, and make friends in our Young People's Forum.
 Join us today!

 20 Jan 2020